Spectral-Adaptive Modulation Networks for Visual Perception: Conclusion

 \subsection{Limitations}

-This study demonstrates that kernel size modulation of 2D convolution can induce spectral properties, and it shows large kernel convolutions are close to low-pass filters, akin to self-attention.
+This study demonstrates that kernel size modulation in 2D convolution induces distinct spectral properties, revealing that large kernels act as low-pass filters akin to self-attention.
 However, it does not explain why optimizing larger kernels beyond $9\times9$ from scratch is more challenging than optimizing self-attention~\cite{liu2023more,ding2022scaling}.
 In our experiments, SPAM is evaluated on a limited set of 2D vision tasks.
-Nonetheless, we believe spectral-adaptive approaches hold significant potential across diverse perception tasks, including audio, video, and 3D point cloud processing, which we leave for future work.
-Additionally, while SPAM enhances model performance with a marginal increase in parameters and MACs, its design is not optimized for inference efficiency.
-Future research should explore methods that balance spectral adaptation with computational efficiency.
+Nonetheless, we believe spectral-adaptive approaches hold significant potential across diverse perception tasks.
+For instance, extending SPANetV2 as an effective backbone for Vision-Language Models (VLMs) and applying our GSP-based framework to diverse modalities, including audio and non-Euclidean data such as 3D point clouds, remain promising directions for future work.

+Furthermore, while SPAM enhances model performance with a marginal increase in parameters and MACs, its design is not optimized for inference efficiency.
+Therefore, integrating spectral adaptation with computational efficiency remains an essential challenge.
+Notably, recent Visual State Space Models (VSSMs)~\cite{zhu2024vision,liu2024vmamba} have demonstrated highly efficient, linear computational complexity, enabling hardware-friendly processing and fast inference speeds.
+Regarding the accuracy-efficiency trade-off, SPANetV2 achieves superior performance compared to these VSSMs under similar parameter scales, owing to its optimal spectral adaptability.
+However, it incurs higher inference latency than VSSMs.
+To bridge this gap, future work could reinterpret their effective scanning strategies as diverse graph structure formulations to embed our spectral-adaptive mechanisms into these highly efficient architectures.
+We anticipate that this integration could enable the development of an even more capable and adaptable general-purpose vision backbone.